ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/cargo.md

 ### Showing function output

-By default, the `println!` output will not be printed in passing tests.
+By default, the `println!` output will not be printed for passing tests.
 If a test fails, we will see whatever was printed to standard output in the failed test with the rest of the failure message.